The SoundEar 3 is a data logging noise sign and comes complete with software to configure, download and display the results.

 To download historic measurements it is not necessary to connect the sign to the computer.
 You can plug a standard USB stick into the sign and it will automatically transfer all its measurements.
 With the memory stick connected to the computer the SoundEar software will now download the measurements.
 In the image above you can see the sound levels graphed over a 24 hour period.

 The SoundEar 3 stores noise measurements in its internal memory.
 You can configure it to store a minimal amount of information for longer, or to store everything for a shorter period of time.
 For example, storing the "A" Weighted Slow Sound Level every second will fill the internal memory in just over 90 days.
-Storing the "A" and "C" weighted Fast and Slow Sound Levels will fill the memory in just under 5 days.

 Not enough?
 You can configure the sign to store the measurements directly to a memory stick, giving almost limitless storage times.